simongraeber/50Fragen/README.md

 mvn spring-boot:run
 ```
 #### For the AI-Quiz
-You need to set a open (AI API key)[https://platform.openai.com/account/api-keys]
+You need to set a [Open AI API key](https://platform.openai.com/account/api-keys)
 ```bash
 export OPENAI_API_KEY="your_api_key_here"
 ```